fastest963/daemonctrl/README.md

 ### send(endListener) ###
 Sends the command sent in the args to the daemon. `endListener` is added as a listner for `end` which fires when the command is sent.
-`send` can return `undefined` if no command was sent.
+`send` can return falsey if no command was sent (or `start` was sent and we're not spawning).
 See the Notes section for why.
 If this fires the `error` event with the code `ECONNREFUSED` then the daemon probably isn't running.

 To pipe the response back to another stream (like stdout) just run:
 ```
 daemonctrl.send().pipe(process.stdout);
 ```

+### fork(modulePath) ###
+Tells `send()` to fork when the `start` command is sent and return an instance of ChildProcess.
+The `endListener` is fired with a ChildProcess.
+If one of the arguments sent to the calling process is `-fork` or `--fork` we will **NOT* pass that to the forked child as a helper to prevent infinite forking.

 ### listen(listeningListener) ###
 This command is run from the daemon itself on start.
 When `listening` is fired you can start running your app.
 `listeningListener` is added as a listener for the `listening` event.
 If this fires the `error` event with the code `EADDRINUSE` then the daemon is probably already running.

+The `command` event is fired when a command is received.
+The listeners are sent `(command, commandArgs, socket)`.
+You can respond to the sender by writing to the socket.
+You are **required** to `end` the socket.

 Example:
 ```